 - See also from HEPI: ‘Improving the fortunes of the humanities means thinking about post-16 qualifications’ and The Humanities in Modern Britain: Challenges and Opportunities (both September 2021).
 HEPI’s full list of publications (blogs & reports) is available here.

-Like HEPI, The British Academy offers a range of recent reports, looking at skills, career pathways and economic contributions in the humanities and social sciences.
-These include:
+Like HEPI, the British Academy offers a range of recent reports, looking at skills, career pathways and economic contributions in the humanities and social sciences.
+These include, by publication date:

 - ‘The Right Skills.
 Celebrating Skills in the Arts, Humanities and Social Sciences’ (2017)